Marker Logo

 Inside, the aisle-less nave has a "Madonna and Saints" by Fra Bartolomeo (1509) and a "St Thomas Aquinas in prayer before the Crucifix" by Santi di Tito (1593).
 On the high altar is a "Crucifix" by Fra Angelico (1425-28).
 In the 15th century the convent was frequented by important personages such as Cosimo 'il Vecchio', St Antoninus, Fra Angelico and Savonarola.

-Erected by Cittą Metropolitana di Firenze.
+Erected by Cittΰ Metropolitana di Firenze.

 Location.
-43° 46.694′ N, 11° 15.523′ E. Marker is in Firenze, Toscana (Tuscany), in Cittą Metropolitana di Firenze.
+43° 46.694′ N, 11° 15.523′ E. Marker is in Firenze, Toscana (Tuscany), in Cittΰ Metropolitana di Firenze.
 It is in San Marco.
-Marker is at the intersection of Piazza San Marco and Via Camillo Cavour, on the right when traveling west on Piazza San Marco.
+It is at the intersection of Piazza San Marco and Via Camillo Cavour, on the right when traveling west on Piazza San Marco.
 The marker is located on the left side of the main entrance to the church.
 Touch for map.
 Marker is at or near this postal address: Piazza San Marco 1, Firenze, Toscana 50121, Italy.
 Touch for directions.

 The left entrance of the Church of the Saint Mark and the Marker image.
 Click for full size.

-Photographed By James Hulse, June 16, 2023
+Photographed by James Hulse, June 16, 2023

 2. The left entrance of the Church of the Saint Mark and the Marker